 Despite the new tourism investment, Pointe Sarane still feels wonderfully quiet, so it’s ideal if you want to relax and escape the throngs of tourists.
 Watch the sunset over drinks from sea-view bars, stroll among the shady palm trees, and sample traditional Senegalese street food in the village.

-5. Annapurna, Nepal
+3. Annapurna, Nepal

 Annapurna, Nepal

 The Himalayas stretch across Nepal, India, Bhutan, Pakistan, and China, and are the world’s most iconic mountain range.
-The sheer majesty of these jagged, snow-capped peaks will leave you speechless.
+The sheer majesty of these jagged, snow-capped peaks will likely leave you speechless.

 Rest weary feet in mountain teahouses, chat with locals in rural communities, and experience the magic of watching the sunrise over Annapurna.

-6. Wadi Shab, Oman
+4. Wadi Shab, Oman

 Wadi Shab, Oman

 While Dubai is easily the most popular destination in the Middle East, it’s definitely not a hidden gem.
-If you want to explore the modern face of Arabia while still experiencing its ancient soul, head to Oman instead – and in particular, to Wadi Shab.
+If you want to explore the modern face of Arabia while still experiencing its ancient soul, head to Oman instead – and, in particular, to Wadi Shab.

 Home to glorious mountains, wind-blown deserts, and a dazzling coastline, Oman is remarkably beautiful.
 The landscape here is known for its ‘vertical deserts’ known locally as ‘wadis’ – soaring limestone cliffs that are cut through with canyons – and it’s Wadi Shab that’s most impressive.